25 Best Things To Do in Northern Michigan (2026 Guide)

 Best Time to Visit

-Summer (June–August) for beaches, boating, and outdoor adventure.
-Fall (September–October) for wine harvest and spectacular color.
+Summer (June–August) for beaches, boating, cherries, and outdoor adventure July is peak season with higher prices and the Cherry Festival crowds.
+Fall (September–October) for wine harvest, spectacular color, and a slower pace.
 Winter for skiing.
-Spring (May) for waterfalls, wildflowers, and morel mushrooms.
+Spring (May) for waterfalls, wildflowers, morel mushrooms, and almost no one else around.

 Getting There

 Cherry Capital Airport (TVC) in Traverse City has direct flights from Chicago, Detroit, Minneapolis, and Atlanta.
+Pellston Regional Airport (PLN) serves the northern end near Petoskey.
+Most visitors drive Northern Michigan is about 4.5 hours from Detroit and 5.5 hours from Chicago.
 A car is essential once you arrive.

 How Long to Stay